 Community solar makes affordable solar available to many families who could not have it before.
 Here’s how it works: When you enroll you are assigned a share of the output of a regional solar farm.
 The solar supplier aims to offset your electric usage over the course of a year.
 Since the solar farm will produce more power in the summer and less in the shorter days of winter, the power provided each month by the solar farm will rarely if ever be an exact match for your actual usage.

 - If your assigned share of the output of the solar farm ends up generating more electricity than you use in a summer month, you will earn credits that carry forward.

 - If your share of the farm’s output covers less than your full electric use, then Pepco (or your MD Energy Choice provider) makes up the difference.

 This is why one community solar provider, Clean Choice Energy, says, “You could save up to 10% on your electric bill.”
 Ten percent savings means that what you used and what the solar farm generated were a perfect match.

 Energy delivery is still handled by Pepco, so you will see two electric bills per month.
 Pepco is required to buy the solar electricity from you and will credit your next month’s bill for the amount they paid.
 Then you pay the community-solar subscription management company for the electricity you actually used, but at a rate discounted from Pepco’s rate by 5% to 10%, depending upon your contract.
 If you qualify as low- or moderate-income, your discount can be as high as 30%.

 - There are no costs to subscribe.

+For more information about community solar, see Solar United Neighbors, a national advocacy organization.
 Are you intrigued?
 Do you have questions?
-Ned Helme, Mimi Bolotin, Sung Chang, or Bruce Daggy can try to answer them for you, or email us at [email protected].
+Utility Advisor or your neighbors Ned Helme, Mimi Bolotin, Sung Chang, or Bruce Daggy can try to answer them for you, or email us at [email protected].
 Are you already a community solar subscriber?
 Please let us know.